wp-plugins/child-theme-configurator/readme.txt

 == Add Imports ==

 You can add additional stylesheets and web fonts by typing @import rules into the textarea on the @import tab.
 Important: The Child Theme Configurator adds the @import rule that loads the Parent Theme's stylesheet automatically.
-Do not need to add it here.
+You do not need to add it here.

 == Preview and Activate ==